Owen-FinTech/Automate_Day_Job_With_Python/README.md

-# Python Challenge: Automate Your Day Job with Python
+# Automate Your Day Job with Python

 This repo contains scripts and supplementary files for 2 projects: